dimi-lab/MorphoSpectrum-MIL/Morphologic_Spectrum_Construction/README.md

 This format allows downstream training scripts to easily load the correct slides for each shuffle and fold.

-## Converting each WSI into a bag of feature vectors
+## Step 2 – Converting each WSI into a bag of feature vectors

 ### 1. Purpose of the script

-Before training the CLAM model, each WSI in the cohort should be converted into a bag of feature vectors using a feature extractor.
+Before model training, each WSI in the cohort should be converted into a bag of feature vectors using a feature extractor.
 The script `preprocess.py` uses CONCH to embed each tissue patch and saves the result to an `.h5` file.
 A corresponding QC image is also generated with the suffix `_features_QC.png`.

 **Note on encoder origin:** this preprocessing code contains a fork of [AIRMEC/im4MEC](https://github.com/AIRMEC/im4MEC/tree/main).
 The original used a **MoCo** encoder; here we use **CONCH**.